AD – Press Trip

 In the Old Town we stumbled across a cute little wine bar called Corks with Iron chairs, blankets for chilly evenings and an incredible wine list – very instagrammable and great for a pre-dinner drink and some olives.

-But the star of the show was Caru’ Cu Bere – one of the oldest taverns in Bucharest serving traditional food and Romanian wine in the most beautiful building – it was having renovations done at the time but that didn’t detract from our evening.
+But the star of the show for food on our Bucharest city break was Caru’ Cu Bere – one of the oldest taverns in Bucharest serving traditional food and Romanian wine in the most beautiful building – it was having renovations done at the time but that didn’t detract from our evening.
 It was here we had our first taste of the famous Romanian skinless sausage, sarmale and Romanian doughnuts!

 Our dinner consisted of meat, cheese, more meat and more cheese…and we loved it!
 Not the prettiest food in the world but my goodness did it taste good!
 With an ice cold bottle of Romanian Sauvignon Blanc to wash it down and the warm summer air it was well worth saving this gem of a restaurant until last.
 If you come to Bucharest you must eat here and although it looks a little more expensive than other restaurants our three course dinner with a bottle of wine still only came to around £20 each!
 We also tried a shot of Țuică their traditional drink – but be careful because it’s sure to put hairs on your chest at up to 60% ABV…wowzers!

-We had the most amazing time in Bucharest and it’s totally opened my eyes to this city as a must visit destination.
+We had the most amazing time on our Bucharest city break and it’s totally opened my eyes to this city as a must visit destination.
 From it’s history to it’s gastronomy, beautiful buildings and nightlife it’s a fantastic city to see and one that’s definitely on my list to come back to.
-With the new route from Birmingham Airport I’ve seen return flights from as little as £50 and you can do our entire 3 night trip including flights, hotels, transfers, food & drink, tours and activities for around £350 per person as a couple which is absolutely mind blowing.
+With the new route from Birmingham Airport I’ve seen return flights from as little as £50 and you can do our entire three night trip including flights, hotels, transfers, food & drink, tours and activities for around £350 per person as a couple which is absolutely mind blowing.

-Have you ever been to Bucharest?
+Have you ever been on a Bucharest city break?
 Have we changed your mind?